icodewith-ai/galactic-invaders/README.md

 # Galactic Invaders

-A modern 2D space shooter game built with Three.js, featuring smooth gameplay, engaging mechanics, and retro-inspired visuals.
+A modern 2D space shooter game built with HTML, CSS, and JavaScript, featuring smooth gameplay, engaging mechanics, and retro-inspired visuals.

 **By Marcelo Lewin**